Pips Answer for Saturday, November 22, 2025

 I then looked at the equals region across row 1; since the dominoes had to fit, I matched up the pips to ensure all three cells shared the same value.
 Moving to the

-Nyt Pips medium answer for 2025-11-22
+NYT Pips medium answer for 2025-11-22

-Answer for 2025-11-22
+Complete answer for 2025-11-22 (Medium)

 Medium puzzle, the challenge increased with larger equals regions.